 While some activity types offer specific properties, this article breaks down the properties shared across content in the platform.

-The Activity Properties Page
+The Properties Page

 To access an activity's Properties, follow these steps:

-- Navigate to the Activities list.
+- Navigate to the Content list.

-- Select the Properties tab at the top of the page.
+You can also find and open an activity you'd like to edit and then select the Properties tab at the top of the page.

 Each activity Properties page includes two options in the header: